| The Irish rovers | G-Dur | Alle, Sigi Akkordeon |

 Sigi

-Where are me boots, me noggin‘, noggin‘ boots, They’re all gone for beer and tobacco.
+Where are me boots, me noggin‘, noggin‘ boots, they’re all gone for beer and tobacco.

 For the heels they are worn out and the toes are kicked about, And the soles are looking out for better weather.